 Unless you are a Japanese national then yes, you will need a dedicated work visa in order to legally teach abroad in Japan.
 This visa will link you and your employer and while there are ways to transfer both visas and jobs (more on visa transfers later), it’s more common to work for one employer for the duration of your contract.

-The Instructor Visa is one of the most common visa for foreign teachers in Japan.
-This visa allows you to work as an ALT in public institutions like elementary and high schools.
-If you are planning on working for the JET Program this is the visa you will need.
+The Japanese Instructor Visa is the most common visa for foreign teachers in Japan.
+This visa allows you to work as an Assistant Language Teacher (ALT) in public institutions like elementary and high schools.
+JET program participants may also teach on an Instructor Visa.

 Specialist in Humanities Visa

 The “second-tier” of teacher visas in Japan is called the “Specialist in Humanities” — an impressive-sounding title for sure.
 This is another common work visa in Japan and allows you to work for more non-traditional education outfits like language centers (eikaiwas) and corporate teaching programs for adult learners.
 If you plan to teach with any of the big schools like GABA or AEON, this is likely the work visa you will need.

 Working Holiday Visa

-This visa is only valid for 6 months (though it can be extended) and applicants need to meet a few other requirements listed here.
+This visa is only valid for 6 months (though it can be extended) and applicants need to meet a few basic requirements:

 Work Visa Requirements

-As we discussed in our Requirements to Teach in Japan page, applicants don’t need much to qualify for a Japanese work visa:
+As we discussed in our Requirements to Teach in Japan page, applicants must satisfy relatively basic criteria to qualify for a Japanese work visa:

 How to Get a Work Visa in Japan – the Process Explained

 The following outline of the visa application process is predicated on the assumption that you meet the requirements to teach English in Japan and have already received an offer of employment (if not, make sure to check out our Japan job board).
-Once you get this offer, a few things will happen with the end result being a legitimate Japanese work visa getting placed in your passport.

-- Send required forms and documents to your future school
+- Send the required forms and documents to your future school.

 - You will convert the CoE to a work visa at your nearest Japanese Consulate or Embassy.
 (A proxy working on your behalf, such as an agent or school employee, may also complete this step.)

 Changing the CoE to a Visa

-The school will provide you with the CoE and you are expected to use it to apply for the appropriate visa at the nearest consulate or embassy.
-Use the form found here and feel free to use a visa service if you don’t live near an embassy or consulate.
+The school will provide you with the CoE.
+Next, you (or your proxy) are expected to use it to apply for the appropriate visa at the nearest consulate or embassy.
+Again, many employers and visa services complete this step on behalf of clients who cannot or do not want to visit the consulate in-person.

 Status of Residence and Residence Card